King Arthur's Hall

 Part museum, part piece of Arthurian-inspired history, this stately hall attracts King Arthur fans from miles away.

 This stately building serves as a reminder and an inspiration for all who are interested in Arthurian legends.

-Completed in 1933 by Frederick Thomas Glasscock (died 1934), a retired London businessman, the hall originally served as the headquarters for an organization known as the Order of the Fellowship of the Knights of the Round Table.
+Completed in 1933 by retired London businessman Frederick Thomas Glasscock (who died the following year), the hall originally served as the headquarters for an organization known as the Order of the Fellowship of the Knights of the Round Table.
 The organization was founded in 1927 to promote Christian ideals and Arthurian notions of medieval chivalry.

 Know Before You Go

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook